-Served over a bed of spring greens or alongside homemade flatbreads, falafel is a light yet satisfying meal, perfect for the warm summer nights.
+Served over a bed of spring greens our easy homemade falafel is a light yet satisfying meal with homemade pita and a yogurt tzatziki sauce!

 The incomparable Anthony Bourdain once said, “It’s an irritating reality that many places and events defy description…seem to demand silence, like a love affair you can never talk about.
 For a while after, you fumble for words, trying vainly to assemble a private narrative, an explanation, a comfortable way to frame where you’ve been and what’s happened.
 In the end, you’re just happy you were there…with your eyes open…and lived to see it.”